 Begin by softening the edges of your board by sanding with a flexible sanding block.

 Next, this one will be painted using Lamp Post, our true black in the Bungalow 47™ Furniture Paint color palette.

-Allow to dry between coats, this got two.
+Allow to dry between coats.
+This one got two.

 Next, since these chargers will be used around food, we want them protected.
-Our Bungalow 47™ Matte Finish is water and chemical resistant and is the perfect protection for a project like this.
+Our Bungalow 47™ Matte Finish resists water and chemicals and is the perfect protection for a project like this.

 Using a terrycloth staining pad, quickly turn the can upside down onto the pad to apply a bit of finish.
 Wipe onto the surface, drying between coats.
 Two coats will protect great!

-We purchased these simple handles at Home Depot in the section where gate hardware is sold.
-Since these will be attached to the side, you want the type of handle that has a hole to attach directly with a screw to the front of a surface.
+These simple handles were purchased at Home Depot in the gate hardware section.
+We chose the type of handle that has a hole to attach directly with a screw to the front of a surface.
 The pulls were about $2.30 each.

 A quick measurement found our center and we simply attached it with the screws provided.

 The wood charger will help protect a hot plate from a wood table, and gives an added dimension to a tablescape.